husarion/static_docs_deprecated/src/core2/tutorials/ros-tutorials/6-slam-navigation.md

 -   `3.14 0 0 ` - z y x axes of rotation, values are in radians

--   `robot_base` - transformation parent frame - the one that is static
+-   `base_link` - transformation parent frame - the one that is static

 -   `laser_frame` - transformation child frame - the one that is
     transformed